 Polo Shirt Buyers Guide

-Since 1933 the polo shirt (originally "tennis shirt") has become so popular it is now the largest category of apparel besides t-shirts.
-And, in
+Since 1933 the polo shirt (originally "tennis shirt") has become so popular it is now the largest category of apparel next to t-shirts.
+In

-the 1990's it became the standard for informal business attire.
-As its popularity grew, so did the number of styles.
+the 90's it became the standard for informal business attire.
+As its popularity grew, so did the number of styles, colors, and fabrics.
 Today

 Performance Polo Shirts

-want to maintain a business casual appearance when active in hot conditions.
+need to maintain a business casual appearance while active in hot conditions.

-The performance polo shirt category tends to be dominated by higher end brands such as Nike
+The performance polo shirt category is dominated by high end brands such as Nike

-suitable for printing.
+suitable for screenprinting.
 Popular performance polo's include the Nike 203690 Dri-Fit

-with UV sun protection rated at SPF 30 and The Adidas A21
+with UV sun protection rated at SPF 30 and the

 Blended Polo Shirts